Belarus grants political asylum to US citizen

 Sofia Sapega’s upcoming trial

-Today, Monday, March 28 starts the hearing of Russian citizen Sofia Sapega at the Grodno Regional Court.
+On Monday, March 28 starts the hearing of Russian citizen Sofia Sapega at the Grodno Regional Court.
 Sapega was arrested along with her partner Roman Protasevich on the 23 May last year after Belarusian authorities forced the landing of the passenger plane they were on, which was flying over Belarus towards Vilnius.

 Both have been awaiting trial since then, and last summer they were both moved from jail to house arrest.
 Shortly after their arrest, both were featured on “confession”-videos released by the Belarusian security forces, in the videos Protasevitch appeared to have been beaten.